-Spin Removal
+Spin removal

 As the spacecraft spins the illuminated area of the spacecraft changes, resulting in changes in the spacecraft potential and in turn the electron density.
 This is removed by binning the data as a function of the spacecraft phase angle and then fitting a model to the median points for each angle bin.
 The model is then subtracted from the potential.
 An example of the spin relation is given in Figure 2.
-Further details can be found in .
+Further details can be found in (citation).